Crowd-FM: Learned Optimal Selection of Conditional Flow Matching-generated Trajectories for Crowd Navigation: VALIDATION AND BENCHMARKING

 \subsection{Real-World Experiments}

-We validated Crowd-FM in real-world scenarios on two distinct robots: a Husky A200 and a custom-made autonomous wheelchair.
-Each robot was equipped with a Livox Mid-360 3D LiDAR, from which we extracted 2D planar point clouds for our processing pipeline and an Intel® Realsense D455 RGBD Camera to estimate dynamic obstacle velocities and trajectories using the LV-DOT algorithm \cite{LV-DOT}.
-The experiments were conducted indoors and outdoors, where our method demonstrated consistently reasonable success rates.
-We demonstrate some testing results in Fig \ref{real-world}.
+We validated Crowd-FM in real-world scenarios on a Pioneer 3-DX mobile robot.
+The robot was equipped with an RPLiDAR 2D scanner and utilized a LegTracker\cite{legtracker} module to estimate dynamic obstacle velocities and positions.
+The experiments were conducted in our lab and in the academic block, where our method consistently demonstrated reasonable success rates in densely populated environments.
+In these complex settings, the system achieved an overall success rate of 17 runs out of 20 total trials.
+Fig.~\ref{real-world} shows stills from two such representative testing scenarios.